 If the police do not help

 If you have contacted the police and not received adequate help, here are some additional steps you can take:

 - Talk with a local crisis service/shelter to see how they can help.
 Many domestic and sexual violence services have developed relationships with local police and can help you navigate that system.

 - Ask to speak with a senior police officer at your local police station.
 You can also ask if there is a Domestic Violence Liaison Officer (police specialists who deal with domestic and family violence - usually a woman) at the station.

 - Get legal advice from your local Community Legal Centre or Women’s Legal Service.

 As a support person you may need to work alongside any legal processes that the victim decides to access such as Domestic Violence Orders (DVOs) or Apprehended Violence Orders (AVOs), depending on what state or territory you live in.
 There are different types of DVOs across Australia, but generally they range from:

-- A violence order (where a perpetrator can’t be violent or threatening to the victim)
+- a violence order (where a perpetrator can’t be violent or threatening to the victim)

-- Non-intox DVO (where a perpetrator can’t be affected by alcohol or other drugs near the victim)
+- non-intox DVO (where a perpetrator can’t be affected by alcohol or other drugs near the victim)

-- A full non-contact DVO (where a perpetrator can’t be in contact in person, via phone or social media or through any other means).
+- full non-contact DVO (where a perpetrator can’t be in contact in person, via phone or social media or through any other means).